The information in this article applies to:

 How do I create a flat roof with parapet walls?

 Follow the instructions below to create a flat roof structure with parapet walls.

 To draw the initial plan

 - Select Build> Wall> Straight Exterior Wall and draw four walls in a clockwise manner to make a simple rectangular house.

 In this example, the Brick-6 Wall Type was used for four exterior walls.

 - Select Build> Floor> Build New Floor from the menu to open the New Floor dialog.

-- In the New Floor dialog, choose Make new (blank) plan for the 2nd Floor to create a new floor based on the footprint of the 1st floor plan and click OK.
+- In the New Floor dialog, choose Make new blank plan for the 2nd Floor to create a new floor work area and click OK.

-- After clicking the OK button, the Floor 2 Defaults dialog will display, which allows you to enter in a value for the Finished Ceiling (F).
+- After clicking the OK button, the 2nd Floor Defaults dialog will display, which allows you to enter in a value for the Finished Ceiling.

 For the purposes of this example, we will set this value to 36".